Legoless/TravisKit/README.md

 See Demo project for more example calls and check out the header file for expressive documentation.
 [Travis CI API documentation](http://docs.travis-ci.com/api/) can also help.

-# Submodules
+# Subspecs

-TravisKit is divided into two submodules:
+TravisKit is divided into two Subspecs on CocoaPods:
 - Model contains all Travis CI models (`TravisKit/Model`) and routines to get them
 - Log contains all functionality to stream build logs in realtime (`TravisKit/Log`)